-There were no large hostels in the region until 1971, when a high school, the Gordon Robertson Educational Centre (GREC), opened in Iqaluit and an old air force barracks became the school's Ukkivik Residence.
-This was not the only experience Inuit had with the larger residential schools.
-Previously, some students from the Qikiqtani Region had attended the Joseph Bernier Day School in Chesterfield Inlet where they lived at the Catholic-run Turquetil Hall.
-In 1964, the Churchill Vocational School (CVC) in northern Manitoba offered academic and occupational training for older students from the Eastern Arctic and Nunavik who lived in the school's residence.
-The opening of the high school and residence in Iqaluit made the closure of the Churchill school in 1973 possible.
+Large hostels were very different from small ones as they typically served large day schools that drew their pupils from many parts of the Northwest Territories.
+There were no large hostels in Qikiqtaaluk until 1971, when a high school, the Gordon Robertson Educational Centre (GREC), opened in Igaluit and an old air force barracks became the Ukkivik Residence.
+This was not the only experience Qikiqtaaluk Inuit had with the larger residential schools, though: previously, some students from Qikiqtaaluk had attended the Joseph Bernier Day School and lived at Turquetil Hall in Chesterfield Inlet.
+Later, the Churchill Vocational School (CVC) in northern Manitoba offered occupational training for older students from the Eastern Arctic and Nunavik.
+The opening of Ukkivik and GREC made the closure of CVC possible.

-Agents of the federal government, priests, RCMP, or day-school teachers generally selected students for residential schools.
-The anxieties of parents were heightened because there was no real consent given to have their children taken to residential schools.
+Agents of the federal government, priests, RCMP, or day school teachers generally selected students for residential schools.
+The anxieties of parents were heightened by the fact that in most cases there was no real consent given to have their children taken to residential schools.
 Students' feelings of isolation were often magnified by the vast physical distances between themselves and their parents, as well as by the profound social and cultural dislocation that came from being in a foreign location.
-Ooloosie Kopalie of Qikiqtarjuaq was one of many students from the region who was sent to Churchill for further academic and vocational training.
-In a 2005 QIA interview, Kopalie spoke of missing her home during her years at residential school, stating that, "I used to be so homesick because I didn't know the environment, so I used to yearn to return to Paallavvik [the settlement that was her original home]!"31 The population of Paallavvik, about forty in a typical year, was much smaller than the number of youth attending school in Churchill.32
+Ooloosie Kopalie of Qikiqtarjuaq was one of many students from Qikiqtaaluk who was sent to CVC for further academic and vocational training.
+In a 2005 QIA interview, Kopalie spoke of missing her home during her years at residential school, stating that, "I used to be so homesick because I didn't know the environment, so I used to yearn to return to Paallavvik [the settlement that was her original home]!"
+The population of Paallavvik, about forty in a typical year, was much smaller than the number of teenagers at CVC.

-Other students had more positive experiences, especially at Churchill.33 This institution brought Inuit students from many communities together where they were directly exposed to emerging ideas about civil rights and anti-colonial movements.
-The educational and social opportunities at Churchill allowed many students to become aware of their political rights, and to receive the education needed to take positions in the territorial government and campaign for land claims.
+Other students had more positive experiences, especially at Churchill.
+This institution brought Inuit students from many communities together where they were directly exposed to emerging ideas about civil rights and anti-colonial movements.
+The educational and social opportunities at CVC allowed many students to become aware of their political rights, and to receive the education needed to take positions in the territorial government and campaign for land claims.
 As John Amagoalik of Resolute Bay described:

 The attitude was different, and we had excellent teachers.
-To this day, we still talk about them ...
-They treated us as ordinary people.
-We had never experienced this sort of attitude before and it was, in a way, liberating to be with new teachers that treated you as their equal.34
+To this day, we still talk about them...They treated us as ordinary people.
+We had never experienced this sort of attitude before and it was, in a way, liberating to be with new teachers that treated you as their equal.